DingXiaoH/ResRep/README.md

 5. ```follow_dict``'.
 Some layers must be pruned following others (e.g., the last layers of every res block in a stage must be pruned following the projection layer of the stage).
 If layer A must be pruned following layer B, we define ```follow_dict\[A\]=B``'.
 We did not use it in our experiments because there are no such constraints if we only prune the internal layers.
 We discussed this problem in a CVPR-2019 paper [C-SGD](https://openaccess.thecvf.com/content_CVPR_2019/papers/Ding_Centripetal_SGD_for_Pruning_Very_Deep_Convolutional_Networks_With_Complicated_CVPR_2019_paper.pdf).

 The above-mentioned constants are inputs to ```compactor_convert```, which is a generic method for pruning and converting a model with compactors.
-However, given a specific architecture, instead of figuring out how they should be defined, writing your own pruning function may be easier. ``compactor_convert_mi1``` is an example for pruning MobileNet-V1.
-The keys are:
+However, given a specific architecture, compared to figuring out how such constants should be defined, writing a standalone pruning function for your architecture may be easier. ``compactor_convert_mi1``` is an example for pruning MobileNet-V1.
+You need to
-1. Figuring out how the layers connect to the others.
-After pruning a layer, prune the input channels of every following layer correctly.
+1. Figure out how the layers connect to the others.
+After pruning a layer, prune the input channels of its every following layer correctly.
 2. If some layers must be pruned following others, do that correctly.
 3. Handle the depth-wise layers, BN and other custom layers correctly.